saraclohisey/maic_bpd_paper/README.md

 ## If you want to update text:

-Please update the .md file.
+Please update the manuscript.md file which is in the markdown folder (markdown/manuscript.md).
 Do not update the word file.
 The word file is provided for convenience.

 ## Author list: